 The High Calling reaches an international audience, but a significant percentage of that audience lives in the United States.
-Americans, let’s hold each other accountable to a higher level of discourse for the next few weeks, with these Ten Commandments of Talking Politics on Social Media.
+Americans, let’s hold each other accountable to a higher level of discourse for the next few months, with these Ten Commandments of Talking Politics on Social Media.

 For just a minute, I’m going to adopt the role of pastor here.
 So file in.
 Take a pew.
 Sing a song by yourself.
 Say a prayer.
 Is your mind in the right place?
 Good.